Graph-to-SFILES: Control structure prediction from process topologies using generative artificial intelligence: Information representation of flowsheets

 Recently \citet{Vogel2023_Sfiles2.0Extended} introduced SFILES 2.0, which extends the original SFILES notation with control structures and topology details.
 Controllers are incorporated using the controller token \texttt{(C)} followed by a tag with the letter code (e.g., \texttt{\{PC\}}).
 The position of the controller token is based on its location in the flowsheet.
 The signal line is encoded similarly to recycles and differentiated by an underscore (\texttt{\_\#}, \texttt{<\_\#}).
-Topology details such as a stream leaving a column at the top are incorporated as tags in curly brackets (\texttt{\{tout\}}).
+Topology details such as a stream leaving a column at the top are incorporated as tags in curly brackets (e.g., \texttt{\{tout\}}).
 By using an extra tag before a unit, the SFILES 2.0 encodes where the stream enters a unit, and similarly, by adding a tag in front of the stream leaving a unit it is encoded where the stream leaves.
 Independent material streams are appended to the SFILES, starting with an \texttt{n|}.
-Note that there can be multiple SFILES for the same flowsheet but there exists a unique, or canonical, way of writing them uniquely, defined by a set of rules.
-To illustrate the notation, we represent the distillation column from Figure \ref{fig:2023_Graph-to-SFILES_example} with the following SFILES 2.0:
+Note that there can be multiple SFILES for the same flowsheet but there exists a unique, or canonical, way of writing them, defined by a graph invariant.
+The graph invariant provides a unique rank for each node that determines the order of the SFILES sequence.
+The graph invariant is obtained in two steps.
+First, the Morgan algorithm \citep{Morgan1965_GenerationUniqueMachine} determines a node ranking.
+Second, a set of rules determines the order of the tokens in case the Morgan algorithm does not yield a unique rank for every node.
+These rules define an order based on (i) the node type (control, outlet, inlet, other), (ii) the number of successors in a depth-first search tree of the graph, (iii) the alphabetic order of the node name, and (iv) the node number (e.g., if the flowsheet contains three heat exchangers, they will be numbered from one to three).
+These rules are described in \citep{Vogel2023_Sfiles2.0Extended} and made accessible via a Python package\footnote{\url{https://github.com/process-intelligence-research/SFILES2}}.
+To illustrate the notation, we provide the SFILES 2.0 of the distillation column from Figure \ref{fig:2023_Graph-to-SFILES_example} in the figure caption.